m1no/baseimage-docker/README.md

 <a name="running_startup_scripts"></a>
 ### Running scripts during container startup

-The baseimage-docker init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:
+The baseimage-docker init system, `/sbin/my_init`, runs the following scripts during startup and stop in the following order:

- * All executable scripts in `/etc/my_init.d`, if this directory exists.
+ * All executable scripts in `/etc/my_init.d/start` and `/etc/my_init.d/stop`if the directory exists.
 The scripts are run in lexicographic order.
  * The script `/etc/rc.local`, if this file exists.

 All scripts must exit correctly, e.g. with exit code 0.
 If any script exits with a non-zero exit code, the booting will fail.